 FAU_SAS.1 Audit storage

-Hierarchical to: No other components.

-Dependencies: No dependencies.

-FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery ^b with the capability to store the Initialisation Data and/or Pre- personalisation Data and/or supplements of the Security IC Embedded Software ^c in the Non-Volatile Memory .
+FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery^c with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Security IC d The Security IC Embedded Software Developer may deliver data during the code entry process [ACT].

+Embedded Softwared in the Non-Volatile Memory.